 Briefly, Ydessa Hendeles is a 68 year old Germany born Canadian artist-curator, philanthropist and collector, who is director of her own art foundation in Toronto.
 From what I can glean, she has been immersed in the local art scene for most of her life, having opened a gallery beside The Rivoli on Queen Street West in 1980.

-Her wiki page is linked about if you'd like more details, or if you feel like a good long-ish read, check out this pdf of an 1993 article about her in Canadian Art Magazine.
+Her wiki page is linked above if you’d like more details, or, if you feel like a good long-ish read, check out this pdf of an 1993 article about this artist in Canadian Art Magazine.

 While researching Ydessa, I came upon a series of photos here in the Globe and Mail, which show her home before she sold it in 2014.
 Aside from giving viewers a look at the breathtaking grandeur of her former late 1800s residence, the shots include some of her enviable collections, as she had them displayed.

 The gallery’s description of the show reads : “Ydessa Hendeles explores perceptions of difference and diversity in her work, assembling objects and artifacts into contemporary fables about the way representation and distortion, appropriation and assimilation can filter group and individual identities.
 The Power Plant will display a selection of her artworks drawn from the past decade.”

 The Milliner’s Daughter is her first retrospective exhibition at a public institution.
 Spread over two floors, and taking up all three of the large rooms in the gallery, the show was extensive, with hundreds of fascinating objects grouped into six themed motifs.
 The antique manikins were originally used by artists.

 The staging and lighting were fantastic.
 The separate spaces were divided by heavy velvet curtains that you had to find your way through.
 Except for the sounds that were part of the show, there was a hush throughout the place, causing everyone to whisper.